agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

 Properties:

-- `password` (required): Password to use when creating the encryption device.
+- `password` (required): Encryption passphrase used to protect the access to the master key.
 - `apqns` (optional): List of APQNs (Adjunct Processor Queue Numbers) used to generate secure keys.
   Each APQN is specified as a string (e.g., `"01.0001"`).
-If not specified, Agama will use the available APQNs in the system.
+All the APQNs used for generating the secure key must have the same master key.
+If not specified, all online APQNs in the system will be used.
 - `keyType` (optional): Type of the generated secure key.
-Possible values: `EP11-AES`, `CCA-AESCIPHER`, `CCA-AESDATA`.
+When using EP11 APQNs, the only supported key type is `EP11-AES`.
+When using CCA APQNs, the key types `CCA-AESCIPHER` and `CCA-AESDATA` can be used.
+If the key type is not specified, it will be automatically chosen based on the used APQNs.

 ### TPM-Based Full Disk Encryption